 - Lime wedges

 - Heat 1 tablespoon of oil in a large saucepan, add the onion and half a tablespoon of salt.
-Turn down the heat to low and cook for 20 minutes stirring occasionally.After 20 minutes add the sugar, if using, stir and cook for another 5 minutes
+Turn down the heat to low and cook for 20 minutes stirring occasionally.After 20 minutes add half a teaspoon of brown sugar, stir and cook for another 5 minutes

 - Turn up the heat to medium, add the garlic, spices, oregano and cook for a minute or two.
 If the pan starts to stick add a small splash of water.